 The automatic stay in Chapter 13 is of longer duration than the Chapter 7 stay and provides you with a greater opportunity to reorganize your affairs.

-You will deal with a Colorado Chapter 13 Trustee who is notoriously understaffed and not a Colorado Chapter 7 Trustee who gets paid by the amount of non-exempt assets that are located in your case.
-Thus, historically, there is less scrutiny.
+You will deal with a Colorado Chapter 13 Trustee who is not incentivized by trying to liquidate your assets and not a Colorado Chapter 7 Trustee who gets paid by the amount of non-exempt they can sell.
+Thus, historically, there is less scrutiny and you stay in control.

 If you want to keep a car, boat or house that is not exempt under Colorado Bankruptcy Law, then you can file a Colorado Chapter 13 and avoid all of the Chapter 7 problems with the Colorado Chapter 7 Trustee.